What is Personally Identifiable Information, and What Does PII Include?

 What Can Be Done to Protect Your PII?

-There are many options businesses have when it comes to PII protection.
+There are many options businesses have when it comes to Personal Identifiable Information (PII) protection.
 As a business owner, you want to ensure access points are safe for employees and customers, your networks are secure, and each device allows individual access only.

 Implement Strong Access Controls